.NET

 static Session Unmarshal(string data);

 Marshal returns a JSON string.
-Save it to Redis, a database, wherever, then Unmarshal to rebuild.
+Save it to Redis, a database, or any string-shaped store, then call Unmarshal to rebuild.

 Cookies